ocp4opsandsecurity/service-mesh/service-mesh-features.md

 both the `reiews v2` and `reviews v3` along side `review v1` of the reviews service.
 Observe the traffic dynamically switch between service versions by refreshing the product page in your browser.

-1. Display the curret routes using the following command:
+1. Display the current routes using the following command:
 ```bash
 oc describe virtualservices
 ```